PenthiusX/BareBonesEngine/README.md

 # OpenGLQTEngine
-a from scratch OpenGL based rendering engin
+a from scratch OpenGL based rendering engine